ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 The ROS 1 to ROS 2 Bridge performs automated translation between major ROS versions and should allow you to migrate your project one package at a time.
 The ROS 1 to ROS 2 Bridge was intended to only support ROS 2 distros prior to and including ROS 2 Foxy, and due to operating system constraints it is no longer fully supported by the current ROS 2 releases.
 However, with a little bit of work, it is still possible to use the ROS 1 / ROS 2 bridge with Noetic and a current ROS 2 distro.
-Users can either compile ROS 2 Humble from source for Ubuntu 20.04, [which has Tier 3 support](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027), or use [ROS-0 binaries](https://ros.packages.techfak.net/) to build their packages on a newer version of Ubuntu (i.e. 22.04 of 24.04).
+Users can either compile ROS 2 Humble from source for Ubuntu 20.04, [which has Tier 3 support](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027), or use [ROS-O binaries](https://ros.packages.techfak.net/) to build their packages on a newer version of Ubuntu (i.e. 22.04 of 24.04).

 #### Other Migration Options